Grumman F-14 Tomcat: VFX

-Free to choose their own solution to the FAD requirement, VFAX ended in favor of a new design that would combine the two roles.
+Free to choose their solution to the FAD requirement, VFAX ended in favor of a new design that would combine the two roles.
 In July 1968, the Naval Air Systems Command (NAVAIR) issued a request for proposals (RFP) for the Naval Fighter Experimental (VFX) program.
-VFX called for a tandem two-seat, twin-engined air-to-air fighter with a maximum speed of Mach 2.2.
+VFX called for a tandem two-seat, twin-engine air-to-air fighter with a maximum speed of Mach 2.2.
 It would also have a built-in 20 mm M61 Vulcan cannon and a secondary close air support role.
 The VFX's air-to-air missiles would be either six AIM-54 Phoenix or a combination of six AIM-7 Sparrow and four AIM-9 Sidewinder missiles.
 Bids were received from General Dynamics, Grumman, Ling-Temco-Vought, McDonnell Douglas, and North American Rockwell; four bids incorporated variable-geometry wings.